Characterizing resources for multiparameter estimation of SU(2) and SU(1,1) unitaries: Introduction

 The estimation of a single parameter with quantum resources has been extensively investigated in recent times, in different paradigms and also in connection with various notions coming from classical statistics, such as the Cram\'er-Rao bound introducing the Fisher information, the Bayesian estimation, and the geometry of the parameter space~\cite{BraunsteinCaves1994}.
-In \cite{yurke86}, Yurke, Mccall and Klauder established a formulation of interferometers in terms of the groups \textit{SU}(2) and \textit{SU}(1,1), paving the way for general group-theoretical approaches to metrology.
-They showed that a MZI could be fully described in terms of \textit{SU}(2) operations, while squeezing operations could be understood in terms of \textit{SU}(1,1).
-Previously, Caves \cite{caves_1981} discovered that squeezed states can enhance the performance of a MZI beyond the so-called Standard Quantum Limit (SQL).
-The standard description of spin and two-level systems in terms of \textit{SU}(2) allowed the derivation of analogous interferometers for these systems and many important concepts in quantum information theory such as spin-coherent states and spin-squeezing were derived in related works~\cite{KitagawaUeda1993,HilleryMlodinow93,Wineland1994Squeezed}.
+In \cite{yurke86}, Yurke, McCall and Klauder established a formulation of interferometers in terms of the groups $SU(2)$ and $SU(1,1)$, introducing a group-theoretic approach to metrology.
+They showed that an MZI could be fully described in terms of $SU(2)$ operations, while squeezing operations could be understood in terms of $SU(1,1)$.
+Previously, Caves \cite{caves_1981} discovered that squeezed states can enhance the performance of an MZI beyond the so-called Standard Quantum Limit (SQL).
+The standard description of spin and two-level systems in terms of $SU(2)$ allowed the derivation of analogous interferometers for these systems and many important concepts in quantum information theory such as spin-coherent states and spin-squeezing were derived in related works~\cite{KitagawaUeda1993,HilleryMlodinow93,Wineland1994Squeezed}.
 These concepts were also later related to uncertainty relations~\cite{HilleryMlodinow93,BrifMann1996,Brif_1996,brif1996high,Maccone2020squeezingmetrology} and entanglement~\cite{KitagawaUeda1993,Pezze2009Entanglement,Hyllus2012Fisher,TothEntanglementMetrologyFisher12,GessnerPezzeSmerzi16,Fadel_2023}.